The Last Judgment (Michelangelo): Description

-Other prominent saints include Saint Bartholomew below Peter, holding the attribute of his martyrdom, his own flayed skin.
+Other prominent saints include St. Bartholomew below Peter, holding the attribute of his martyrdom, his own flayed skin.
 The face on the skin is usually recognized as being a self-portrait of Michelangelo.
+St. Lawrence is also present, along with the gridiron on which he was roasted.
+Also depicted is St. Catherine with a portion of the wheel on which she was broken.
 Many others, even of the larger saints, are difficult to identify.
-Ascanio Condivi, Michelangelo's tame authorized biographer, says that all Twelve Apostles are shown around Christ, "but he does not attempt to name them and would probably have had a difficult time doing so".
-In the upper right corner, in the group ascending to heaven, there are three male couples embracing and kissing.
+Ascanio Condivi, Michelangelo's tame authorized biographer, says that all Twelve Apostles are shown around Christ.

 The movements of the resurrected reflect the traditional pattern.
 They arise from their graves at bottom left, and some continue upwards, helped in several cases by angels in the air (mostly without wings) or others on clouds, pulling them up.
 Others, the damned, apparently pass over to the right, though none are quite shown doing so; there is a zone in the lower middle that is empty of persons.
 A boat rowed by an aggressive Charon, who ferried souls to the Underworld in classical mythology (and Dante), brings them to land beside the entrance to Hell; his threatening them with his oar is a direct borrowing from Dante.
 Satan, the traditional Christian devil, is not shown but another classical figure, Minos, supervises the admission of the Damned into Hell; this was his role in Dante's Inferno.
 He is generally agreed to have been given the features of Biagio da Cesena, a critic of Michelangelo in the Papal court.

 In the centre above Charon is a group of angels on clouds, seven blowing trumpets (as in the Book of Revelation), others holding books that record the names of the Saved and Damned.
-To their right is a larger figure who has just realized that he is damned, and appears paralyzed with horror.
+To their right is a larger figure who has just realized that he is damned and appears paralyzed with horror.
 Two devils are pulling him downwards.
 To the right of this devils pull down others; some are being pushed down by angels above them.